 - Cut back on TV, video games, and other stimulating activities before bed.

 - Put children to bed when they are tired but not yet entirely falling asleep.

 - Remember that many different factors might be impacting your child’s sleep.
-Consider working with a Pediatric Experience Doctor to find out if some of your child’s other health challenges such as allergies, enlarged tonsils, sleep apnea, digestive disorders, or other issues are connected and making sleep more difficult for your child.
+Consider working with a Pediatric Experience Doctor to find out if some of your child’s other health challenges, such as allergies, enlarged tonsils, sleep apnea, digestive disorders, or other issues, are connected, making sleep more difficult for your child.

 Sleep Disorders in Children: PX Docs Can Help

 Constantly growing, facing new experiences and concepts, and setting the foundation for adulthood, children depend heavily on high-quality sleep.
 Unfortunately, not every kid gets the kind of rest they need.

 Sleep disorders in children can make nighttime an ongoing struggle and may contribute to a range of behavioral, mental, and physical ailments.
 Recognizing these disorders and their associated challenges is not only the first step in helping your child get better rest, but to ensure that your little one is getting the most out of bedtime, consider working with a trained Pediatric Experience Doctor.

 Our PX Docs focus on finding the exact cause(s) of your child’s sleep challenges and can make safe, gentle adjustments to release and reduce the stress and tension built up inside your child’s brain and body.
 The work trained and ready Pediatric Chiropractors do is so incredibly helpful in this area that improvements in sleep are the #1 related response to our care!

 It’s easy to understand why improvements in emotional stress and energy levels are two other major responses to the care provided by our PX Docs.
 If anyone in your household is not sleeping, chances are no one is.

 Take the first step to a sleeping, calm, rested, and joyful home once again – and schedule your consultation and examination today.
 Our mission is to help your family find solutions and get the care your child needs to overcome their struggles.

 Don’t let sleep become a pipedream; check out our PX Docs online directory today and help your child rest easy.